apache/celix/documents/getting_started/using_services_with_c.md

 For versioning, semantic versioning should be used.

 A backward incompatible change should lead to a major version increase (e.g. 1.0.0 -> 2.0.0).
-For a C Service change that are incompatible are:
+For a C Service versioning is used to express binary compatibility (for the same platform / compiler), change that are incompatible are:

 - Removing a function
 - Adding a function to before any other function